osmlab/awesome-openstreetmap/README.md

 <!--Offline, may be because of russia-ukraine-war - * [whodidit](http://zverik.osm.rambler.ru/whodidit/) - Changesets analyzer.-->

-## Task-Managers
+## Tasking Managers

-Task-Managers are websites which assign small tasks to individual users to work towards a common goal.
+Tasking Managers are websites which assign small tasks to individual users to work towards a common goal.

 This section is a great place to start if you want to get into improving OpenStreetMap.